-3. Complaints since July 2021
+3. Complaints since July 2022

-3.1 10 complaints were received in total against the PCC, Matthew Scott, for assessment against the regulations between July 2021 and June 2022.
+3.1 12 complaints were received in total against the PCC, Matthew Scott, for assessment against the regulations between July 2022 and June 2023.
 A summary of complaints activity can be found below:

-Complaints Received for Assessment 2021 - 2022 2020 - 2021 2019 - 2020 Recorded complaints - disapplied 6 5 3 Recorded complaints - Sub-Committee convened 1 0 0 Complaint received and not recorded 3 0 1
+Complaints Received for Assessment 2022 - 2023 2021 - 2022 2020 - 2021 Recorded complaints - disapplied 11 6 5 Recorded complaints - Sub-Committee convened 1 1 0 Complaint received and not recorded 0 3 0

-- 3.2 Of the three complaints which were not recorded, one complainant was instead given an explanation about why the complaint had been referred to the Kent Police Professional Standards Department.
-The other two were advised that further action with regards to their complaints could be taken via application for a judicial review only as these related to OPCC review decisions over complaints originally made to Kent Police. - 3.3 In the 6 cases where the complaint was recorded, the Regulations were disapplied on the grounds that the complaints were "vexatious, oppressive, repetitious or an abuse of the complaints process" these categories are defined in the Regulations.
-The reasons for disapplication and non-recording, were provided to and discussed with Panel officers at the time and officers are fully satisfied that the PCC's Monitoring Officer made the correct decision in every case.
+- 3.2 In the 11 cases where the complaint was recorded, the Regulations were disapplied on the grounds that the complaints were "vexatious, oppressive, repetitious or an abuse of the complaints process" these categories are defined in the Regulations.
+The reasons for disapplication and non-recording, were provided to and discussed with Panel officers at the time and officers are fully satisfied that the PCC's Monitoring Officer made the correct decision in every case. - 3.3 In one case the complaint was recorded and passed to the PCP for further action.
+The Complaints Sub-Panel was convened to discuss and resolve this complaint as set out in point 4 below.

-- 3.4 In one case the complaint was recorded and passed to the PCP for further action.
-The Complaints Sub-Panel was convened to discuss and resolve this complaint as set out in point 4 below. - 3.5 The above data shows an increase in the number of recorded complaints made against the Commissioner.
+3.4 The above data shows an increase in the number of recorded complaints made against the Commissioner.
 One complaint was considered by the Panel's Complaints Sub-Committee during this period, with the Sub-Committee not upholding the complaint.
 Officer contact with other Panels continues to suggest that the number of complaints (recorded or otherwise) against the Kent Commissioner remains low compared with other Commissioners.